 Common Puppy Scams To Avoid

-The Better Business Bureau, a nonprofit that tracks consumer fraud, has recorded more than 2,100 online puppy scams in the United States and Canada from mid-February 2020 to the end of July 2020, up from 700 during the same period in 2019.
+The Better Business Bureau, a nonprofit that tracks consumer fraud, has recorded more than 2,100 online puppy scams in the United States and Canada from mid-February 2020 to the end of July 2020.
+That number was up from 700 during the same period in 2019.

-Some scammers build elaborate custom websites with dozens of pictures of dogs and fake testimonials.
+Some scammers build elaborate custom websites with dozens of fake photos and testimonials.
 Others spam Craigslist with fake dog postings.

 How can you avoid puppy scams?

-First off, here are a few common puppy scams to watch out for:
+First off, here are a few common puppy scams you should watch out for:

 The “I Don’t Have Enough Time” Scam

-Many puppy scammers present themselves as dog-lovers who no longer have adequate time to spend with their pets because they got too busy or experienced a life change.
+Some scammers may present themselves as dog lovers who no longer have adequate time to spend with their pets because they got too busy or experienced a life change.

 For many real puppy lovers, sob stories like this pull at the heartstrings.
 You want to see a puppy in a home where they get all the attention and care they need.
-If you are looking for a puppy, this seems to be the perfect fit and a way to prevent a sad situation, such as the puppy going to a shelter or getting euthanized.
+If you are looking for a puppy yourself, it may seem like the perfect fit and a way to prevent a sad situation, such as the puppy going to a shelter or getting euthanized.

-Unfortunately, some of these "situations" are just ploys put out there by scammers.
+Unfortunately, some of these "sad situations" are just ploys by scammers looking to make a quick dollar.

 Of course, everyone that is out of time and needs to get rid of their dog is not necessarily a scammer.
-It is a popular tactic that should put you on high alert, though!
+Just be aware that it is a popular tactic that should put you on high alert.

 The "I Had To Move Because Of My Work" Scam